Linus Yale Jr.: Death and legacy

 On a business trip to New York City in 1868, the same year that the Yale Manufacturing Company was founded, Yale died suddenly of a heart attack while negotiating to have his locks installed in a skyscraper, the Equitable Building.
 By that time, his locks were already selling well, and under Towne's management Yale Locks became the premier manufacturer of locks in the United States.

 Yale's Locks still play a major part in today's security systems.
 In his later years, Yale perfected the mechanism known as the "clock lock" and invented the double lock, which placed two locks within one case to be operated by the same or different combinations.
 His improvements in locks and boxes for the post-offices are of recognized utility and worldwide adoption.
 The commonly used combination locks omnipresent today also owe their dues to Linus Yale Jr.

-Following his death, his son John Brooks Yale joined Henry R. Towne, became Treasurer, and helped grow the enterprise into a global giant manufacturing business, employing 12 000 people with customers in 125 countries.
+Following his death, his son John B. Yale joined Henry R. Towne, became Treasurer, and helped grow the enterprise into a global giant manufacturing business, employing 12 000 people with customers in 125 countries.

 In 2006 Yale was inducted into the National Inventors Hall of Fame.

 Family

-Linus married to Catherine Brookes by whom he had 3 children.

-Catherine Brooks, his wife, was born in into an elite family.
+Linus was married to Catherine Brooks, who was born into a prominent New England family, and was credited for her active work in the abolitionist cause in Philadelphia, where she worked as a teacher at the school of abolitionist architect Theodore Dwight Weld.
 She was the daughter of John Brooks, a doctor and member of the Legislature.
 His grandson was the Governor of Wyoming Bryant Butler Brooks, and his cousin was the Bishop of Massachusetts Phillips Brooks.
 Catherine's favorite teacher was the famous Ralph Waldo Emerson, who was from Massachusetts as well.
-Her sister, Jean Brooks Greenleaf, was also married to Congressman Halbert S. Greenleaf, and was elected President of the New York State Women's Suffrage Association.
+Her half-sister, Jean Brooks Greenleaf, was also married to Congressman Halbert S. Greenleaf, and was elected President of the New York State Women's Suffrage Association.
+Together, they had three children.

-Linus Yale daughter, Madeline Yale Wynne, became an artist and philanthropist.
-She married Senator Henry Winn, son of Senator Reuben Winn.